 HECM vs HELOC Comparison: Features & Decision Guide by ARLO™

-Reverse Mortgages Can Be Solution to Major HELOC Resets.
-There will soon be big changes for many Home Equity Line of Credit (HELOC) borrowers that could amount to huge increases in payments.
+There will soon be significant changes for many Home Equity Line of Credit (HELOC) borrowers that could amount to considerable increases in payments.

-But there’s a solution that may also be available for those who qualify: a reverse mortgage line of credit.
+But a solution may also be available for those who qualify: a reverse mortgage line of credit.
 In the next few years, many homeowners who have taken out a Home Equity Line of Credit (HELOC) will encounter a potential reset, which means their monthly payments could soar.

 Differences between a HECM and a HELOC